jtao1/idol_game/readme.txt

 TODO list:

-idol editions, perks
+search up idol stats without typing group
-description of all game actions in every game file "help" command (essentially a command list) watch out for bugs with izone members
+"help" command (essentially a command list) add winrate stat to idols (create function to evaluate game history) flush synergy idol editions, perks description of all game actions in every game file watch out for bugs with izone members

 possible additions:

-searching up idol stats without having to type in group searching up stats without any names automatically pulls stats for idol of current turn removing certain inputs if money/roster space is insufficient group rerolling for opponent after they outbid for an idol
+removing certain inputs if money/roster space is insufficient group rerolling for opponent after they outbid for an idol